DenisUllmann/IB-MTS/README.md

 ## Download weights

-Weights of all forecasting models (IB-MTS, LSTM, IB-LSTM, GRU, IB-GRU, NBeats), of IRIS classifiers and for VGG16 layers used in the loss are availabel in `h5py` format and can be downloaded with `download_weights.py`:
+Weights of all forecasting models (IB-MTS, LSTM, IB-LSTM, GRU, IB-GRU, NBeats), of IRIS classifiers and for VGG16 layers used in the loss are available in `h5py` format and can be downloaded with `download_weights.py`:

 ```
 $ python download_weights.py